-The Institute of Mechanics, Structural Analysis, and Dynamics (ISD) is among 12 institutes under the faculty Aerospace Engineering and Geodesy of the University of Stuttgart.
+The Institute of Mechanics, Structural Analysis, and Dynamics (ISD) is one of 12 institutes of the Faculty of Aerospace Engineering and Geodesy at the University of Stuttgart.

 The ISD conducts teaching for the approximately 1200 students of the faculty in mechanics, structural analysis and dynamics.
-It's research in theory and application is focused on biomechanics, structural mechanics, mechanics of materials, material modelling und measuring technology and actively participates in collaborative research centers (Sonderforschungsbereiche, "SFB") and postgraduate programmes (Graduiertenkollegs).
+Its research in theory and application is focused on biomechanics, structural mechanics, mechanics of materials, material modelling and measuring technology and actively participates in collaborative research centers (Sonderforschungsbereiche, "SFB") and postgraduate programmes (Graduiertenkollegs).

 Results from the ISD's research experience build the foundation for teaching and further education activities as well as for research and development projects in collaboration with industry partners.